Looking for a chiropractor for concussion symptoms in West Des Moines?

 Encouraging Nervous System Regulation

-Concussion recovery places significant demands on the nervous system.
-Supportive chiropractic care aims to promote improved communication between the brain and body, helping the nervous system transition out of prolonged stress states that may contribute to symptom flare-ups.
+Supportive chiropractic care aims to improve this communication by helping the nervous system shift out of prolonged stress responses that can contribute to symptom flare-ups.

 Working as Part of a Collaborative Care Approach